St Columba’s College has been offering young women in the Essendon area the opportunity to achieve educational

-The Vision Statement of St Columba’s College calls our students to actively ‘transform the Church and renew the world’.
-They do this by striving to be young women who are faithful, compassionate and confident.
-They do this by dedicating themselves to a love of learning, to educational endeavour, to deepening of their faith and a personal commitment to justice.
-A St Columba’s woman is a person of tenacious conviction and action.
-She is educated in such a way that she becomes a lively and enacting member of her Church and a discerning and courageous member of her society.
+The vision statement of St Columba's College challenges our young women to be faithful, compassionate and competent.
+They can do this by dedicating themselves to a love of learning, to educational endeavour, to a deepening of their faith and their connection to God, and through a personal commitment to justice.
+A St Columba's woman is a person of tenacious conviction and action.
+She is educated in such a way that she becomes a lively and contributing member of our church and a discerning and courageous member of her society.

 The young women at St Columba’s College are busy.
 Within a vibrant learning culture, these young women are encouraged to approach their education with a sense of vigour and joy.
 Experiential, purposeful and connected, their learning experiences embrace a global context.
 St Columba’s women are imbued with the belief that opportunities should not just be taken, they should be seized, and in doing so, each young woman strives for personal excellence in all her endeavours.

 At St Columba’s College, we engender a belief within every single girl that she is a human being of boundless worth and immense potential.
 Each student is valued as an individual – her voice is heard, her actions taken seriously, her self-image is affirmed, her achievements are celebrated, and her leadership is encouraged.
 She becomes the young woman God created her to be.

 It is our aim that students leave St Columba’s College both contented within themselves and discontented with the world around them.
 Our education programs teach students to understand and to accept themselves - as unique, as powerful, and as women who find contentment in the security of their relationship with their God.
 At the same time, we endeavour to plant in them the seeds of restlessness which will lead to the ability to view their world with discontent, with an ear to hear where they are called to change, and the discernment to know how to act appropriately, and bravely, to achieve this.